Learn Python with Talk Python's 270 hours of courses

 17:01 This portion of talk Python to me is sponsored by Linode.
 Visit 'talk python.fm/linode'.
 To see why Linode has been voted the top infrastructure as a service provider by both G2 and TrustRadius.
 From their award winning support, which is offered 24/7 365 to every level of user, the ease of use and setup.
 It's clear why developers have been trusting Linode for projects both big and small, since 2003. deploy your entire application stack with Linode to one click app marketplace, or build it all from scratch and manage everything yourself with supported centralized tools like Terraform.
 The Linode offers the best price performance value for all compute instances, including GPUs, as well as block storage Kubernetes.
 And their upcoming BareMetal release.
 Linode makes cloud computing fast, simple and affordable, allowing you to focus on your projects, not your infrastructure, visit 'talkpython.fm/linode'. and sign up with your Google account, your GitHub account or your email address.
 And you'll get $100 in credit, as 'talkpython.fm/linode'.
 Or just click the link in your podcast player show notes.
 And thank them for supporting talk Python.

 18:11 The (n+1) problem I believe is a either there's some tool doing something behind the scenes you don't know.
 But often it's just a lack of understanding Oh, that actually is a lazy loaded property, which is going to trigger a query.
 So I should have put a join and then I'd be in a better place.
 That's a programmer pattern thing that you should pay attention to and work with the one where I don't know how to fix it is more like the serialization thing.
 Like what if I want to go through my database and go to 10,000 Records and make some changes to them?
 So often, it's do the query loop over the 10,000 things and make a change, call save?
 Yeah, maybe it's in one giant transaction that you finally push the changes back, but but you're pulling all the data back.
 And one of the things I really like about your ORM here is like this update section here, where you can do set based operations without pulling the records back.
 Yeah, so you can do stuff like so this example here, weight band, update, bundle, popularity.
 10,000.
 But then you can also do band.popularity is (band.popularity+10).
 And then in the database, it will then just add 10 to all of the numbers.
 Oh, really.
 And then it's, it's all just magic around, you know, Python magic methods.
 It's just as a library offer, it gives you so much power.
 It's one of the things I love about Python is when you're building like query languages, like ORM I think very few languages can really rival Python with its flexibility.
-Yeah, that's that's really why a lot this stuff's possible.
+Yeah, that's really why a lot this stuff's possible.
 It's really neat.
 And I think the ability to push these changes without actually you're still programming in this ORM classes and the models but you're not actually pushing a whole bunch of them back and forth to make the changes but to do the set based operations like delete them where or make this update to this value where this is true and then just push that make that happen in the best way you can a SQL right?
 Yeah, exactly.
 I think I'm actually point around the n plus one.
 I think properties are something that can be a little bit evil, and I really shy away from them in the piccolo code because it can you call it property

 20:00 And you think you're getting a value back, but it could be doing any kind of magic.
 And then once you've defined something as a property, you then can't add arguments to it without breaking your API.
 So yeah, I think that that's something I've tried to steer away from in general Piccolo properties.
 Yeah.
 But a lot of hidden stuff.
 Yeah, it's not entirely clear, I think they're super useful, but certainly in something where I thought I was accessing a field or the class, but what I actually did is make a network call, like that distinction is possibly too big of a bridge to just make that automatic.
 A lot of the times, yeah, there's no async properties in Python as well.
 So that's kind of one of the reasons why it doesn't use any async properties.

-20:37 If they add it maybe I'll put a comment on the pep saying don't do it.
+20:37 If they add it maybe I'll put a comment on the PEP saying don't do it.
 Yeah, exactly.
 Another thing that's interesting here is an all this code, every code you've written is 'awaitband.select', or 'awaitband.delete', and so on or update.
 And then at the end, you say, run, this is the explicit part that you're talking about in your API, like, I know, here's where it's happening.
 And it probably makes a lot of sense to do that as well.
 Because on the flip side of it, that's where you have to await it anyway, right?
 Yeah.
 So what happens is, you build up this query, you just chain methods to it.
 And then at any point, you can print out that object, and I'll give you the SQL.
 And then until you realize, yeah, and then until you're actually await it, there's something under the hood, that they're only publicized, you don't need the dot run, if you're await, it will run as a convenience because people forget, but then it just makes it easier from a documentation perspective to say when it's async, use run.
 And when it's synchronous, use run sync, right?
 And then if you do run sync, then I've got like a bit of magic in where it tries to create an event loop to run it or tries to figure out if there's already an event loop if there is run in there.
 So you can use Piccolo in an old school WSGI app, if you want to, to just synchronously?
 Yeah, well, let's dive into that.
 Because that's one of the things that really stood out to me, many frameworks or API's packages tell you, you're going to either have to go, you know, go take a fork in the road, you're going to go down the async fork, and you're gonna use the async library, like HTTP x, or you're going to go on another fork, and you're gonna use the request library that has no async.
 And you're gonna go down that path, and you choose, and then you just go and with Piccolo, you can actually run, I guess the default behavior would be to be async, and await, but it has this dot run sync, which will kind of cap where the asynchronous behaves, and goes, and it'll just that you could run it in a regular flask app or Django app or whatever, and not worry about it being async at all right?
 Yeah, that's right.
 And it's actually one of the design challenges for Piccolo is how do you create an API, which is synchronous, and asynchronous.
 And there's only really two ways of achieving it is with a method like run or run sync or with context managers.
 So some of them, you'll create either an async context manager or synchronous, and then that will then impact whether the underlying query is synchronous or not.
 But then it adds a little bit more boilerplate.
 If every time you want a query, you need a context manager to tell it to be async.
 So this was kind of the best outcome I could think of was just how to run or not run sync, I think this is great, especially since even if you forget to run, it'll still run async.
 But there's a way to kind of cap it.
 So something I wanted to talk about, it's driven me crazy, ever since async, and await were introduced because I don't find it to be true.
-But I hear it all the time spoken about in the community as async in a way, they're super neat, but they're like viruses.
+But I hear it all the time spoken about in the community as async await, they're super neat, but they're like viruses.
 And in the sense that soon is like one of your functions way way at the bottom has to do something async well, then the thing that calls it has to be async and await it and the things that call that function now all have to await it.
 And that percolates all the way to the top of your app.
 And so now you've I use in any async library, you've turned your entire thing into this, like async, vertical call stack, what your example here shows that that's not it doesn't have to be that way.
 Right?
 That's sort of the naive, I'm just gonna, like write the code without thinking about it.
 But if you want to, say, have your data access layer, do three things, it's just got to pull up some stuff from different places, you want that to be async, it doesn't mean that function has to be async.
 It could just start its own event loop, do the three things faster than without it and then return the answers, right, you can kind of cap it at any level that you want.
 And your your run sync is kind of an example of that, like you can choose to not have it just turn your entire app async you can jump between them.
 Just typically, if people use an async, then it's like the argument is if you need async, the whole app probably should be async.
 Because otherwise, why use an async.
 But then you can flip between them quite easily.
-So if you've got a synchronous app, and you want to call some async code, there's async IO .run and you can also do stuff likes spin up an event loop in a different thread, and then send work to that.
+So if you've got a synchronous app, and you want to call some async code, there's asyncio .run and you can also do stuff likes spin up an event loop in a different thread, and then send work to that.
 Yeah, absolutely is quite fluid, you can flip between them quite easily.
 I mean, just one example that comes to mind is what if I wanted to go web scrape every page at a certain domain?
 So I've got a function that gives me a domain, I give it a domain, and then I want it to return or store into the database, all the pages.
 Yeah, right.
 That would be perfectly reasonable to have that thing.
 Okay, well, let's do a request, figure out what all the pages are.
 And then just, you know, recursively, sort of grab them all asynchronously, you would get a huge boost on getting every page off a site, even if that function blocked.
 You know what I mean?
 Because it itself could just go crazy against the server.
 Maybe it shouldn't, but it could, yeah, I'm a huge fan of async io.gov as well.
 So that's Yeah, that's a really like beautiful API just for saying do these 50 things now please?
 And

 25:00 Let me know when they're done.
 Yeah.
 And block, right?
 You don't give me give me a list of answers or errors.
 Yeah.
 Also on the livestream Chris man, Hey, Chris says I'm so excited to use Piccolo with unsync have a workflow that'd be nice to paralyze.
 And yeah, so I think unsync is another really interesting library that wraps up async i O plus threading, plus multi processing, but then gives you a nice way to cap it as well.
 Because you can go like be given a task that comes back from there, if you just ask for the result, and it's not done it'll just block like a regular regular thing.
 And it does what kinda what you're talking about, it'll have a, it has a background thread with its own event loop, and it just pushes all the work over to there.
 So cool library.
 Yeah, it is at least for the size, right?
 Like 126 lines and it unifies those three API's and add some more stuff.
 That's that's pretty big bang for the the Python byte.
 Yeah, that's impressive.
 I wish Piccolo was not.
 I think 1000s 10s of 1000s of lines by now.
 Yeah.
 So another one of the new Python 3.6 onward type of things that's really cool is the type annotations.
 Yeah, I love type annotations.
 So part of my day job in the past was using swift and Swift is almost like pythons, like brother or sister, it was very heavily inspired by Python, right?
 It's like if Python all the sudden decided it was incredibly strict about typing and type definitions.
 Yeah, it would be a lot like swift right?
 Didn't work compiled.
 Yeah, it's a combination of type annotations and the tooling to support it.
-So in pythons case, it's VS code, and in Swift cases, Xcode.
+So in pythons case, it's VS Code, and in Swift cases, Xcode.
 And it just means that when you're refactoring, it just makes it so much more confident about what's going on.
 Yeah, it provides documentation because previously, people were putting in a doc string anyway, so why not put it in your function definition, and then you can introspect it.
 And mypy is incredibly powerful.
 I honestly don't think I could have built Piccolo without type annotations, because it makes the code so much more maintainable.
-That the click to go to VS code as well.
+That the click to go to VS Code as well.
 It's just a beautiful usability improvement.
 And then kind of one of the hidden benefits is it makes tab completion.
 So good.
 Yeah.
 So a lot of python, auto completions, they use a library called Jedi under the hood.
 So when I was building Piccolo, I had a look at the source code to try to figure out how it does its magic.
 And if you give a type annotation to something like this is what this function returns is a really strong indicator to Jedi that this is what's going to get returned.
 I don't need to do any magic anymore.
 Yeah, I would say that half the time.
 That's why I do it is to make the editor better.
-So both VS code and PyCharm, like take a good look at what the type annotations are.
+So both VS Code and PyCharm, like take a good look at what the type annotations are.
 Yeah, right.
 He just say, oh, you're trying to pass a string.
 And that's really supposed to be an integer.
 But then also, like you say, tab completion or autocomplete all over the place is fantastic.
 Yeah, I think there's a distinction as well, where I think if you're building an application, let's say you're building a Django app or a flask app, you don't need to care quite as much like I personally would still add type annotations for libraries.
 I think it's just absolutely essential.
 Like I don't think any new Python libraries should be written without it.
 Because you kind of shortchanging your users in a way because I totally agree.
 It's worse.
 Yeah, yeah.
 In the flask app, for example, that you've mentioned, you know, I would say, on the boundaries, right, like, here's a data access layer, like put the type annotations on those little bits there.
 And then the rest of the app, usually the editors, and the tools will just pick it up and continue to tell you what you're working with.
 Yeah, but but if you're doing a library, right, you want every function or every class to be kind of standalone and know everything it can.
 Yeah, definitely.
 And one more thing about type annotations is it's probably the greatest source of interview questions ever made.
 Because you can ask people in an interview, what's the difference between like a sequence and an iterable.
 And like, when you use type annotations, you really start to think about what's going on.
 And it's it's a great learning experience to, like, I want to pass a generator here, but it takes a list of things and it says that won't work.
 Maybe you just need to relax your type annotations to an iterator, iterator, thing, quick question from roller out there. in live stream, hey, roller, can I use Piccolo in place a Mongo engine?
 Or is it just for a relational stuff?
 Yeah, it's just relational.
 And it's, you can use SQL lite locally, but it's mostly Postgres.
 It was really built to take advantage of Postgres, because Postgres is it's like the fastest growing SQL database in the world, which is remarkable to think it's how old it is.
 And yeah, I think, you know, I think adding over SQL databases would be quite easy.
 But adding some, like, Mongo would be a bit trickier.
 I wouldn't say it was impossible, but a bit more work.
 Yeah, I would think so.
 Yeah, it's not certainly not impossible, but like joints and stuff would get tricky.
 What about SQL injection?
 I mean, many of us have heard about the little Bobby tables XKCD, which is delightful.
 You know, sort of SeanFreud a sort of way.

 29:17 We all kind of don't relish in somebody else suffering this, but I find that this is actually one of the really nice things about ORMs.
 Most of the time is that they scrape off the ability to do SQL injection, because you're not building the SQL.
 Yeah, definitely.
 So you database adapter.
 So something like async, PG or psycho PG in the synchronous world, what you want to do is you want to pass it the query string with placeholders for any user submitted values, and then you submit the values that separately like an a list, and it sounds like a parameterised query, basically.
 Yeah, yeah.
 And as long as you do that you're safe.
 But then for a library when people are programmatically creating very complex SQL queries, and then you need to try and make sure that you've got the right values that match the right placeholders to pass to the adapter.